mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 > T’ou said, “Though Hsueh Feng is born of the same lineage as me, ...”

 Hsueh Feng and Yen T’ou were in the relation of dharma brothers.
-So, that’s why he said, “The same lineage as me.”
-That means Yen T’ou and Hsueh Feng were born in this world... not separately, on the same and one level on the ground, so-called buddha-nature.
+So that’s why he said, “The same lineage as me.”
+That means Yen T’ou and Hsueh Feng were born in this world not separately, [but] on the same and one level of the ground, so-called buddha-nature.

-When you climb the mountain, you mustn’t be separate from mountains.
-If you are so, while you are separated from the mountain, mountain becomes a big burden for you.
-So, you have to carry the mountain in your back, which makes you tired.
-When you become one with the mountain, completely beyond hard work or easy work, as long as [...] the mountain exists in front of you, anytime, anywhere you can climb the mountain, completely beyond the idea of risking your life, or hard work or easy work.
+When you climb the mountains, you mustn’t be separate from the mountains.
+While you are separated from the mountain, the mountain becomes a big burden for you.
+So you have to carry the mountain in your back.
+It makes you tired.
+But when you become one with the mountain, completely beyond hard work or easy work, while the mountain exists in front of you, anytime, anywhere you can climb the mountain, completely beyond the idea of risking your life, or hard work, or easy work.
 In other words, you must be born in the same world as the mountain.

-We say *dōshō dōshi*, that means you must be born simultaneously with the mountain.
-Mountain is born simultaneously with [...].
+We say *dōshō dōshi*; that means you must be born simultaneously with the mountain.
+Mountain is born simultaneously with your birth.
 That means you must be one with the mountain’s life.

-But on the other hand, you are you.
-Mountain is mountain.
+But on the other hand, you are you, mountain is mountain.

-But exactly there is a mountain and you are one.
+But exactly there is the mountain and you are one.
 That’s why you become a great mountaineer; no one touches you.
-Why?
-No one knows why you have to climb the mountain risking your life, at the expense of your life.
-There is no guarantee when you can survive, when you die.
+No one knows why you have to climb the mountain, risking your life, at the expense of your life.
+There is no guarantee whether you can survive, whether you die.
 There is no guarantee.
 But completely beyond human speculation, you can climb the mountain, constantly.

 But you know pretty well you are you, mountain is mountain, so in your whole life you have to learn what the mountain is, you have to learn who you are, constantly.
-Simultaneously you have to learn all living beings around the mountain, within the mountains, outside of the mountain.
+Simultaneously you have to learn all living beings around the mountain, within the mountain, outside of the mountain.
 Within you, outside of you.

-So very naturally there is a great dynamic working between you and mountains.
-They are two, they are not two.
+So very naturally there is a great dynamic working between you and the mountains.
+They are two; they are not two.
 They are one, but they are not one.
-But you can feel really dynamic working as one, beyond the idea of one or two.
+You can really feel dynamic working as one, beyond the idea of one or two.
 That is nothing but practice itself.
 You just climb the mountains.

-So here it says,
+So that’s why T’ou said,

-> T’ou said, “Though Hsueh Feng is born of the same lineage as me, he doesn’t die in the same lineage as me.” ...
+> “Though Hsueh Feng is born of the same lineage as me, he doesn’t die in the same lineage as me.” ...

 Because mountain is mountain, you are you.
 But mountains and you, and trees, birds, all sentient beings, were born in the same lineage as you.

 > ...
 “If you want to know the last word, just this is it.”

-This is the last word.
-Just this is it.
+This is the last word: just this is it.

 “Just this is it” means, when you do *gassho*, what is the last word of the *gassho*?
 The last word of the *gassho* is *just this is it*.
 So what is the last word of the fire?
-Just this is it.
+Just this *is* it.

 What is the chanting of the sutra?
 What is the last word of the chanting?
 The last word of the chanting is completely beyond good chanter or bad chanter.
 The last word of chanting is completely beyond perceptions. *Just this is it* means just chanting.
-You must be jumping into the real process of the chanting.
+You must jump into the real process of the chanting.
 You must be alive right in the middle of chanting.
 They are two, but they are not two.
-They are one, but there are not one, if you think it.
+They are one, but they are not one, if you think it.

-But when you are merged with practice itself, process itself, well that process of the practice you become merged with [is] completely beyond dichotomy.
+But when you are merged with process itself, well, that process of the practice you become merged with [is] completely beyond dichotomy.
 That means, just this is it.

-Well, I cannot say who I am.
-In talking, in zazen, I cannot say.
+Well, I cannot say who I [really] am – in talking, in zazen.
+I cannot say.
 It’s pretty hard to say about the last word of my zazen.
-The last word of my zazen is anyway *just this is it*.
+The last word of my zazen is, anyway, *just this is it*.

-In other words, “look at this zazen” – maybe that you can say so.
-But real zazen, the last word of zazen, is something maybe more than that, more than “just this is it.”
+In other words, “look at this zazen” – maybe you can say [that].
+But real zazen, the last word of zazen, is something maybe *more* than that, more than “just this is it.”
 That is *just this is it*.
 It means you have to *do* it.

 #### 30:20